rackerlabs/docs-developer-blog/_posts/2018-11-12-load-testing-oracle-databases.md

 -	HammerDB enables you to capture the load on the source system by using Oracle trace files.
 Then, they can be moved to the load test system and replayed on it.
 -	Learn more about the [detailed process](http://www.hammerdb.com/hammerdb\_oracle\_trace\_replay.pdf).
--	The Application Testing Suite (OATS) is a comprehensive, integrated testing solution that ensures the quality, scalability, and availability of your web applications, web services, packaged Oracle applications, and Oracle databases.
+-	OATS is a comprehensive, integrated testing solution that ensures the quality, scalability, and availability of your web applications, web services, packaged Oracle applications, and Oracle databases.
 -	Oracle Database Reply is another option for performing load testing.
-It can be used from DBMS\_WORKLOAD\_CAPTURE API’s or Enterprise Manager.
+You can use it from DBMS\_WORKLOAD\_CAPTURE APIs or Enterprise Manager.
 However, there are some licensing implications to use these tools.
 Using API’s, the DBMS\_WORKLOAD\_CAPTURE package is part of the Oracle Real Application Testing option.
 DBMS\_WORKLOAD\_REPLAY package is part of the Oracle Real Application Testing option.
 Use of the function DBMS\_WORKLOAD\_REPLAY.COMPARE\_PERIOD\_REPORT() also requires a license of Oracle Diagnostics Pack.
--	The SQL Performance Analyzer feature can also be accessed from SQLPLUS interface.
+-	You can also access the SQL Performance Analyzer feature from the SQLPLUS interface.

 The DBMS_SQLPA package is a part of Oracle Real Application Testing option.
 The